TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/Configuration/Index.rst

   connection even for `localhost`, the `IPv4` or `IPv6` address `127.0.0.1` and `::1/128` respectively
   must be used as `host` value.

-* The connect options are hand over to `doctrine-dbal` without much manipulation from `TYPO3 CMS` side.
+* The connect options are hand over to `Doctrine DBAL` without much manipulation from `TYPO3 CMS` side.
   Please refer to the
   `doctrine connection docs <http://docs.doctrine-project.org/projects/doctrine-dbal/en/latest/reference/configuration.html>`__ for a full overview of settings.